 How do I use PRM software + NPS to improve patient experience?

 Because NPS is a standardized tool, you can compare your practice’s NPS score against national averages.
-As noted during WebPT’s 2017 Ascend event, the average NPS score for physical therapy practices is 84.
+As noted during a presentation at WebPT’s 2017 Ascend event, the average NPS score for physical therapy practices is 84.
 If your score is less than 75, you’re in the bottom 10% of all practices; if it’s greater than 90, you’re in the top 10%.
 While this type of comparison can help you determine how your practice stacks up against its competitors—as well as set overall goals—the most meaningful way to benchmark is by comparing your first score with your next, and then your next, and so on.
 That way, you’ll be able to measure the impact of any improvements you make.
 Because you must continually strive to foster patient satisfaction and loyalty, you’ll want to continue responding to feedback, optimizing the patient experience, and tracking your scores indefinitely.

 Respond to problems in real-time.